Three Love Songs and a Swan Song

 Tales from Tranquil August Gardens

-… is a silent album, yet it’s so intense that you can close your eyes and easily imagine the artist sitting next to you – maybe at a hidden place in the August Gardens – and playing her breathtakingly beautiful songs.
+“Tales from Tranquil August Gardens is a silent album, yet it’s so intense that you can close your eyes and easily imagine the artist sitting next to you – maybe at a hidden place in the August Gardens – and playing her breathtakingly beautiful songs.
 The first eight tunes undoubtedly embody the sound of “Norwegian melancholy”.
 All songs are created with deep love and with seldom carefulness, thus it makes little sense to explain that Tirill plays some kind of easeful folk music if you don’t add how she and her gorgeously talented guest musicians present her songs.
 It’s indeed shadowy music, but in those shadows the listener’s imagination might travel upon so far unknown pathways well worth to discover.
-I lack the right words to describe the much more than fascinating character of her music, yet I can only give you the advice to accept Tirill’s invitation for this intimate meeting…- Thor Wanzek
+I lack the right words to describe the much more than fascinating character of her music, yet I can only give you the advice to accept Tirill’s invitation for this intimate meeting…”

 A Dance with the Shadows

-This CD is now out of production, but is being re-released under the new title “Tales from Tranquil August Gardens” , as shown above.
-As well as containing the original tracks, there will be three bonus tracks on this release.
+This CD is now out of production, but has been re-released under the new title “Tales from Tranquil August Gardens”, as shown above.
+As well as containing the original tracks, there are three bonus tracks on this release.